ToulouseDataViz/website/README.md

 DATABASE_ID=ae5354e0-d1ce-4b2a-bf3a-5396b14d206b
 ```

-- For deployment:
+- For deployment

 Netlify hosts those environment variables so you do not need to edit the `.env`  file for website deployment.

-To prevent triggering a deploy on Netlify at pull request and merge on main, add [skip netlify] in the commit message [see more](https://docs.netlify.com/site-deploys/manage-deploys/#skip-a-deploy)
+To prevent triggering a deploy on Netlify at pull request and merge on main, add [skip netlify] in the commit message ([Details](https://docs.netlify.com/site-deploys/manage-deploys/#skip-a-deploy)).

 ## Run locally